-Marshall receives pay increase

-Chancellor Philip Marshall has received the largest per-centage pay increase among all raises for chief executive offiof campuses in the UW System.
+Marshall receives pay increase University News Service Chancellor Philip Marshall has received the largest percentage pay increase among all raises for chief executive offi-cers of campuses in the UW System.
 UW System President Kenneth Shaw reported in a news release that Marshall's salary will be boosted seven percent, to \$74,975.
-All other chancellors received either a full or half with the boots are the chancellors received either a full or half percentage less.
+All other chancellors received either a full or half percentage less.
 However, Marshall's annual wage still will be the lowest among all chancellors.
-Last December, the Faculty Senate sponsored an appreciation reception for Marshall attended by about 200 employees of the university as a means of demonstrating that those who report to him valued his leadership.
-A resolution read by Justus Paul, a past senate chair, noted that the chancellor "had provided exemplary campus and system leadership in the struggle for faculty/staff catch-up increases...worked selflessly and diligently (for that cause)...provided judicious and continuing support for faculty and staff during the lengthy debate on salary matters...that faculty leaders and administrators at other campuses in the UW System have been grateful for Marshall's role in advancing a new pay plan."

-The resolution was in protest to actions by former UW System President Robert O'Neil, with whom Marshall had been at odds for some time over the manner in which catch-up pay would be distributed throughout at odds for some time over the manner in which catch-up pay would be distributed throughout the system.
-Marshall objected to the plan of giving larger per-centage raises to professors in Madison and Milwaukee than those at the other state cam-

-CAMPUS RECORDS & TAPES
+Last December, the Faculty Senate sponsored an apprecia-tion reception for Marshall tion reception for Marshall attended by about 200 em-ployees of the university as a means of demonstrating that those who report to him valued his leadership.
+A resolution read by Justus Paul, a plast sen-ate chair, noted that the chan-cellor "had provided exemplary campus and system leadership in the struggle for faculty/staff catch-up increases...worked selcatch-up increases...worked sel-flessly and diligently (for that cause)...provided judicious and cause)...provided judicious and continuing support for faculty and staff during the lengthy de-bate on salary matters...that faculty leaders and administra-tors at other campuses in the UW System have been grateful for Marshall's role in advancing a new new plae." a new pay plan."
+The resolution was in protest to actions by former UW Sys-tem President Robert O'Neil, with whom Marshall had been at odds for some time over the manner in which catch-up pay would be distributed throughout the system.
+Marshall objected to the plan of giving larger per-centage raises to professors in Madison and Milwaukee than those at the other state cam- CAMPUS RECORDS & TAPES NEW RELEASE: